mobilerobot-io/mobilerobot.io/content/projects/_index.md

 ---
-title: Mobile Robot I/O Project
+title: Mobile Robot I/O Projects
 description: >
-  Mobile Robot I/O is a project to build self driving robot for under
+  Mobile Robot I/O is a project to learn how to build a self driving robot for under $500 USD.
-  $500 USD.
 date: 2018-01-15
+categories:
-categories: [ robotics ]
+  - robotics
 ---

-We are building an automous driving robot with a video camera to capture and stream live video images as it moves about.
-If this sounds a bit _space age_, why not read a little more and we'll show you how it can be done today, [Read more ...](/project)
+The Mobile Robot I/O Project is more than a single project, really it is a group of projects related to building, running and maintaining a mobile robot.
 <!--more-->

 This is an ambitious project to be sure, first because _robots_ are